paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-004-transportation-security.md

 (4) allows for proper advanced notification of communities and local governments in which exercises are held, as appropriate; and

-(5) assists State, local, and tribal governments and railroad carriers in designing, implementing, and evaluating additional exercises that conform to the requirements of paragraph (1).
+(5) assists State, local, and tribal governments and railroad carriers in designing, implementing, and evaluating additional exercises that conform to the requirements of paragraph (1) 11 So in original.
+Probably should be “(2)”..

 **(d) National Exercise Program** The Secretary shall ensure that the exercise program developed under subsection (c) is a component of the National Exercise Program established under [section 748 of this title](./chapter-002-national-emergency-management.md#section-748).